fengjixuchui/fpicker-aflpp-android/README.md

 2 directories, 10 files
 ```

+libfrida-gum.a and frida-gum.h is the same as in x86 (compiling here for x86_64)

 All that’s left for us to do is build AFL++ from the working directory with the following command:
 ```
 mmm afl++